 - Define decision categories: these can include areas such as finance, staffing, tools, and technical features/functionality.
 When defining the categories, the project manager should be mindful of the right balance in the number of categories based on the complexity of your organization.
 Project managers should to avoid too many issues to take to the next level to overburden the process, and too few will not provide a meaningful escalation path.
 This is especially important in new product development, where there is inherently more risk.

 - In each category, project managers should determine the appropriate escalation procedure by functional responsibility.
 Project managers should start at the lowest level in the organization, typically an individual contributor.
 Some decision categories can have parallel communications (functional and cross-functional) and typically this flows from the project manager.
+This matrix is to be followed for just about any escalation in product management or program management.

 - Define the key organizational contributors and their decision-making authority including the project manager.
 This can vary based on the size and complexity of the project.
 In some cases, there will be dual communication paths (functional and project) to ensure rapid decision-making.